francescogerardomarra/its/modulo27/39_rest_hello_world.md

 ## 8. **Security Considerations**
 The application does not currently include any security measures, such as authentication and authorization, which are critical for a production environment.
 There should be mechanisms to:
 - Authenticate users via JWT tokens or sessions.
-- Authorize users to ensure they only have access to their own data (e.g., preventing users from accessing other users' orders).
+- Authorize users to ensure they only have access to their own data (e.g. preventing users from accessing other users' orders).
 - Prevent SQL injection, cross-site scripting (XSS), and other common security vulnerabilities.

 **To Do:**